Brad-Hammond/Happy-Hounds/README.md

 - Find your way to the settings tab.
 - Click on the tab called 'pages' on the left hand side.
 - From the source drop down list under the heading Build and deployment, select main.
-- The page will hten provide the link to the website.
+- The page will then provide the link to the website.

 ---